A sure fire way to get the utilities and railways back into public ownership and the less costly way of achieving this.

 Continue reading Is Britain a now a classless society or is this just another strategy in British Class Warfare?

 The Newspaper in general may have outlived it’s usefulness.
 It is after all strongly edited for political bias to represent its own interests and the views of their owners/bosses.
 Other information is now available and getting heard that is not so strongly censored nor representative of only a small minority.
 Freedom of speech is now more achievable than ever because of the accessibility of the Internet where some aspects of censorship can be overcome and the voice of both socialism and the youth can now be expressed far more freely than ever before without censorship from powerful newspaper editors.
 Newspapers have always sought to limit change and to suppress a voice and platform for socialism in Britain.
 Through censorship or false representation of socialist policies (Loony Left was a derogatory term coined by many of these newspapers to undermine socialist values) they have succeeded in limiting political choice for the masses and this could be viewed as actively sabotaging choice in the political electoral system of Britain by exerting pressures to manipulate political parties to either adopt or curtail political aspirations.
 One particular newspaper, the Sun tabloid newspaper, has done this whilst attaining mass appeal amongst the working classes whilst subversively encouraging divisiveness in order to prevent any sense of class realisation and class identity whilst also seeking to undermine the institutions which promote the interests of the working classes.
 This paper the Sun tabloid newspaper and it has been and still remains ‘the Cuckoo of British Class Warfare‘.

-Continue reading Beware The Sun Tabloid Newspaper is the Cuckoo in a Class War
+Continue reading Beware The Sun Tabloid Newspaper is the Cuckoo in Britain’s Class War